Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Constructing a basis for sRR

 For the eigenvalue problem~\cref{eqn:eig}, we can search for solutions using sRR with a block Krylov subspace.
 Let $\mtx{\Omega} \in \CC^{n \times b}$ be an initial matrix; the dimension $b$ is called the \textit{block size}.
 Define

 Setting $d = bp$, we can express a basis $\mtx{B} \in \CC^{n \times d}$ for this subspace in the form

-For eigenvalue problems, the generating matrix $\mtx{\Omega} \in \CC^{n \times b}$ may be drawn at random from a standard normal distribution. \footnote{In this context, we do not derive much computational benefit from fancier nonadaptive distributions, such as SRFTs or sparse embeddings.}
+Here, $\{ \varphi_i : i = 1, \dots, d \}$ is a linearly independent family of filter polynomials.
+For eigenvalue problems, the generating matrix $\mtx{\Omega} \in \CC^{n \times b}$ may be drawn at random from a standard normal distribution.\footnote{In this context, we do not derive much computational benefit from fancier nonadaptive distributions, such as SRFTs or sparse embeddings.}

 Historically, the NLA literature has prescribed a small block size, say $b \leq 4$, and a large depth $p$.
 More recent research~\cite[Sec.~11]{MartinssonTroppacta} has identified an opportunity to use a large block size $b$, say 10s or 100s, with a much smaller depth, say $p \leq 10$.
-This shift in perspective has already transformed the computational profile of block Krylov subspaces, especially in modern computing environments.
+This shift in perspective has already transformed the computational profile of block Krylov methods for low-rank approximation.
 For instance, we can parallelize the computation over the columns of $\mtx{\Omega}$ (or over the filter polynomials $\varphi_{i}$).
 In combination with sRR, nonorthogonal basis constructions promise further benefits.
-See~\cite{muscolanczos,troppkrylov,Tro18:Analysis-Randomized-TR} for theoretical analysis of block Krylov subspaces for low-rank matrix approximation and symmetric eigenvalue problems.
+See~\cite{muscolanczos,Tropp_NM22,Tro18:Analysis-Randomized-TR} for theoretical analysis of block Krylov subspaces for low-rank matrix approximation and symmetric eigenvalue problems.

 \begin{remark}[Other kinds of bases] There are other subspace projection methods for solving eigenvalue problems that use bases other than Krylov subspaces.
 For example, the Jacobi--Davidson method and the LOBPCG algorithm uses alternative ideas to build a search space.
 These methods may also be combined with sRR. \end{remark}